SuperOfficeDocs/superoffice-docs/docs/api/netserver/search/find-selection/typical-search.md

 ## Data Model

-In the database, typical searches be stored in a cluster of 5 tables.
+In the database, typical searches can be stored in a cluster of 5 tables.
 The tables are:

 * TypicalSearch
 * SearchCriteria